skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Queen Alidia had been gentle and beautiful to behold when the triumvirate was formed, but the long years of scheming, battles, pain, and arcane studies had left her dark and twisted.
-Her appearance was almost that of a Dark Elf, though she would kill any who stated so openly in her presence.
+Her appearance was almost that of a dark elf, though she would kill any who stated so openly in her presence.

 She became a skilled seer, and probed the minds of her subjects, wary